Pembroke Players: Pembroke New Cellars

 Pembroke New Cellars, the home of the Players, is a small studio theatre situated in the basement of Foundress Court in Pembroke College.
 It was completed in 1997 and now stages up to 9 shows a term, as well as comedy smokers and poetry events.
 New Cellars is a 'black box' space, and remains one of the most versatile student theatres in Cambridge.
 It offers an intimate setting with maximum flexibility for staging plays 'conventionally', in traverse, or in the round; with performers on the same level as the audience or raised on staging blocks; with seats in an L-shape or one three sides of the stage.
 Once New Cellars was even transformed into a restaurant for a week, complete with tables for the audiences to sit at while they watched the drama unfold around them.
 The New Cellars seats 70-90 people.

 International tours

 Pembroke Players German Tour (1957 - 1970, 2005)

 The first Tour of West Germany took place in the summer of 1957, after one of the founders of the Society became the unintended recipient of a letter addressed to the Cambridge Mummers, inviting them to record Hamlet for German radio.
 Following a little moonlighting the Pembroke Players secured the tour for themselves instead, playing at venues in Bielefeld, Essen, Düsseldorf and Cologne.
 The tour was recorded in its entirety for Nord West Deustche Rundfunk and was conducted under the auspices of 'Die Bruecke', a spin-off of the British Council.

 Many other tours have been run since; the most recent being The Importance of Being Earnest by Oscar Wilde in 2005.
-However, in recent years, the German Tour has been superseded by the Pembroke Players Japan Tour.
+However, the German Tour was superseded by the Pembroke Players Japan Tour from 2007.